HubertSzydlowski/PolandCarMarket/README.md

 # Poland Car Market

-**Poland Car Market (PCM)** is a modern web application inspired by popular automotive classified services.
-The project aims to create a functional and intuitive platform that allows users to sell, buy, and browse vehicle advertisements in a clear and user-friendly way.
-PCM is designed to compete with existing solutions on the market through high quality, security, and a rich set of features.
+**Poland Car Market (PCM)** is a professional, full-stack web application designed as a comprehensive automotive marketplace.
+The platform enables users to add, manage, and browse vehicle advertisements with a focus on intuitive UI, robust security, and advanced data analysis.
+Inspired by industry leaders, PCM provides a secure and scalable environment for both individual sellers and professional car dealers.

-## **🧑‍💻 Author**
+## 🧑‍💻 Author

 ### Hubert Szydłowski